 An interest-only jumbo mortgage loan is a type of home loan that exceeds conforming loan limits (set by Fannie Mae and Freddie Mac) and features an interest-only payment period.
 During this period, typically 5 to 10 years, borrowers only pay interest on the loan amount, significantly reducing initial monthly payments.
 Once this period ends, the loan converts into a fully amortized mortgage, requiring payments on both principal and interest.

-Key Features of Interest-Only Jumbo Loans:
+Key Features of Interest-Only Jumbo Loans

 - Initial interest-only period of 5, 7, or 10 years.

-- Typically require higher credit scores (700+), strong income, and substantial assets.
+- Typically require higher credit scores (720+), strong income, 20-30% down payment, and 6-12 months of cash reserves.

 For the latest conforming loan limits, visit the Federal Housing Finance Agency (FHFA): https://www.fhfa.gov

-What are Today’s Interest Only Jumbo Loan Rates?
+What Are Today’s Interest-Only Jumbo Loan Rates?

 Key Highlights of Interest-Only Jumbo Mortgage Loans